python/devguide/garbage_collector.rst

       have internal links to themselves.

 To correctly dispose of these objects once they become unreachable, they need to be identified first.
-Inside the function that identifies cycles, two double-linked lists are maintained: one list contains all objects to be scanned, and the other will contain all objects "tentatively" unreachable.
+Inside the function that identifies cycles, two doubly linked lists are maintained: one list contains all objects to be scanned, and the other will contain all objects "tentatively" unreachable.

-To understand how the algorithm works, Let’s take the case of a circular linked list which has one link referenced by a variable ``A``, and one self-referencing object which is completely unreachable:
+To understand how the algorithm works, let’s take the case of a circular linked list which has one link referenced by a variable ``A``, and one self-referencing object which is completely unreachable: